tivac/yui-data-binding/README.md

 - `value` has some special behaviors/logic around it, but in general does what you'd expect.
 It'll set the `value` of the element to the value of the `<yui attribute>`.

 Multiple bindings are separated with the `;` key, and there is no limit imposed beyond however many it'd take to crash/freeze the browser.

-By default the views own attributes are used, but you can specify a different source for binding data by using  `this.bindingSource()`.

 ## Examples